-90. The towers falling in the Kashmore and Jacobabad Districts of Sindh of the existing T/L are mostly not approachable, especially in the rice season when there is stagnant water along the RoW.
+99. The towers falling in the Kashmore and Jacobabad Districts of Sindh of the existing T/L are mostly not approachable, especially in the rice season when there is stagnant water along the RoW.
 However, the existing towers falling in the Dera Allah Yar and Sibbi are mostly aligning with the Quetta-Jacobabad National Highway and are approachable.
 In the earlier discussed areas, the Contractor has to develop a few new tracks with the consultation of the local people/land owners minimising the impacts on crops, agriculture land and other infrastructures.
 In this case, the access could be more difficult and would require possibly tractor mounted blades with a normal width of about four (04) to five (05) m.
 According to usual terms and conditions of NTDC, the Contractor will be bound to prevent any damage to the existing roads and village tracks during construction works and due to movement of heavy vehicles.
-However, in case of any damage, the Contractor by withholding a 10% amount from the Contractors' 'interim' bills submitted to the Engineer for payments to exert the Contractor to complete the pending works.
+However, in case of any damage, the Contractor will be responsible for its repair.
+In this regard, NTDC shall bound the Construction Contractor by withholding a 10% amount from the Contractors' 'interim' bills submitted to the Engineer for payments to exert the Contractor to complete the pending works.